pranavan15/Ballerina-samples/Built-in-resilience/README.md

 `interval: 100` specifies the retry delay.

 ### Timeout

+Ballerina users can configure a timeout value for a given connector.
+If that given timeout value is reached, the dependent action will fail and return an error to the caller.
 `ExchangeRatesWithTimeOut.bal` file shows how to use the timeout resilience option available in Ballerina.

 ```ballerina